eBay/RANSynCoders/README.md

 #### Running an Example

-An example using the attached PSM dataset, including instructions for inference and evaluation, is provided in the notebook `example.ipynb`, including instructions for inference and
+An example using the attached PSM dataset, including instructions for inference and evaluation, is provided in the notebook `example.ipynb`.

 ## How to cite